Operation Jericho: Attack

 At 12:01 the Mosquitos reached the target, three of the 487 Squadron aircraft aiming at the eastern and northern walls of the prison.
 The 464 Squadron Mosquitos were too close behind and had to circle while the first bombs detonated in the outer walls.
 The eastern wall appeared un-breached at 12:06, when two aircraft from 464 Squadron attacked it from an altitude of 50 ft with eight 500 lb bombs, but observers did not see any damage to the prison.
 Simultaneously, two Mosquitos from 464 Squadron bombed the main building from 100 ft, also with eight 500 lb bombs.
 A hit on the guardhouse killed or disabled the occupants and a number of prisoners were killed or wounded, while many were able to escape.
-Pickard, circling at 500 ft, saw prisoners escape and signalled the 21 Squadron Mosquitos to return to base.
+Pickard, circling at 500 ft, saw prisoners escape and signaled the 21 Squadron Mosquitos to return to base.
 As the Mosquitos turned for home, Fw 190s of 7./Jagdgeschwader 26 (JG 26) attacked them and were engaged by the Typhoon escorts.
 When about 4 mi north of Amiens, Flying Officer J. E. Renaud, at low altitude in his 174 Squadron Typhoon, heard a loud bang; the engine stopped and he crash-landed at Poulainville and was taken prisoner.

 Renaud thought that he had been hit by German anti-aircraft guns (FlaK) but Leutnant Waldemar Radener, the pilot of an Fw 190, had managed to get behind Renaud and shoot him down, his twelfth victory.
 Squadron Leader A. I. McRitchie, the pilot of Mosquito SB-T, was hit by FlaK near Albert and crash-landed; McRitchie was injured in the crash and found that the navigator, Flight Lieutenant R. W. Sampson, was dead.
 Close to Amiens, Mosquito EG-T of 487 Squadron was hit by FlaK wounding the pilot, Flying Officer M. N. Sparks, and damaging the port engine; Sparks feathered the propeller and managed to reach England, landing on one engine at RAF Ford.
 Pickard lingered too long over the target and as he turned for home his Mosquito was attacked by the Fw 190 of Feldwebel Wilhelm Mayer, who shot the tail off the Mosquito; Pickard and his navigator, Flight Lieutenant John Broadley were killed in the crash at St Gratien, 8 mi north of Amiens.